First Published: 17 Dec 2014 – Classic Rock Radio (UK)

 Spotlight: Billy Idol – Kings & Queens Of The Underground (2014)

 How refreshing it is when an established musician comes out with something fresh and exciting?
 So good it makes you remember why you originally became a fan, to begin with.
 Such is the case with Billy Idol’s latest studio offering called Billy Idol – Kings & Queens Of The Underground.
-His personality unique, and a voice that captures one’s attention.
+His personality is unique, and Billy possesses a voice that captures one’s attention.
 I have one of Billy’s Greatest Hits CDs in my collection.
 I always dug the hits, but for whatever reason just never spent the time learning his whole catalog.
 Something that I’m motivated to do after hearing this latest one.

 My personal friends have heard me talk of “perfect albums” before in various conversations.
 Taste varies.
 Definition for myself is that I get into every song, where an album’s third track is just as good as its last.
 Not the same as one’s favorite album.
 In your mind, obviously, it has left an impression.
 Not a wasted note, not too long to bore and take away from what’s good nor too short so that it’s not an album anymore.
 That the lyrics be matched with the right music and band where everyone gave their all and devoted all they had.
 Believed in what they were doing.
 Wait….too deep.
 Think I made my point.
 Every song here is worth playing, totaling almost 48 minutes worth of stellar performances, not only from Mr. Idol but from all those around him involved in this project as well.